jack1gong/jack1gong/README.md

 - 👋 Hi, I’m @jack1gong
 - 👀 I’m interested in earn money
-- 🌱 I’m currently learning forex trader,program
+- 🌱 I’m currently learning forex trade,program
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at 479quantum@gmail.com